KadeSchrock/Project-1/Design/executive-design-document.md

 * Website hosted through a docker container running on TrueNas server
 * Docker container runs nginx to serve our html files onto our website from our code folder on our Github Repository
-* Setup custom app on TrueNas that uses a docker yaml file to point to our github repository and run the web based files within it
+* Setup custom app on TrueNas that uses a docker yaml file to point to our github repository and runs the previously created docker file